andrewcincotta/quickLLM/README.md

 ## 🗺️ Roadmap

 - [ ] Option to toggle always on top
+- [ ] Option to toggle launch on startup
+- [ ] Ollama support (native or through OpenWebUI)
 - [ ] Improved Linux and Windows support
-- [ ] Ollama support (native or through OpenWebUI)

 ## 💻 Development